maelfabien/Cassandra-GDELT-Queries/README.md

 The resiliency should be observed.
 The requests should always be able to run due to the replication factor of Cassandra.

+Also, if one of the Spark master nodes fail, Zookeeper elects a new leader node and workers switch to the new leader node.

 ## 7. Budget

 One should take into account the budget of implementing such structure.
 The costs for our project was the following :